-We have commercial property insurance policies covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit per occurrence, subject to a \$250,000 deductible for the majority of our properties (the properties acquired from Psychiatric Solutions, Inc. are subject to a \$50,000 deductible).
+We have commercial property insurance policies covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit per occurrence, subject to a \$250,000 deductible for the majority of our properties (the properties acquired from PSI are subject to a \$50,000 deductible).
 Losses resulting from named windstorms are subject to deductibles between 3% and 5% of the declared total insurable value of the property.
 In addition, we have commercial property insurance policies covering catastrophic losses resulting from earthquake and flood damage, each subject to aggregated loss limits (as opposed to per occurrence losses).
 Our earthquake limit is \$250 million, subject to a deductible of \$250,000, except for facilities located within documented fault zones.
 Earthquake losses that affect facilities located in fault zones within the United States are subject to a \$100 million limit and will have applied deductibles ranging from 1% to 5% of the declared total insurable value of the property.
-The earthquake limit in Puerto Rico is \$25 million.
-Flood losses have either a \$250,000 or \$500,000 deductible, based upon the location of the facility.
-The 9 behavioral health facilities acquired from Ascend Health Corporation in October, 2012 have commercial property insurance policies which provide for full replacement cost coverage, subject to a \$10,000 deductible.
+The earthquake limit in Puerto Rico is \$25 million, subject to a \$25,000 deductible.
+Non-critical flood losses have either a \$250,000 or \$500,000 deductible, based upon the location of the facility.
+Since certain of our facilities have been designated by our insurer as flood prone, we have elected to purchase policies from The National Flood Insurance Program to cover a substantial portion of the applicable deductible.